hsnucnmc/winter-2022/overview_of_services.md

 ![](/MxA.png)

 <!--
 User writes mail on MUA -> MUA sends it to MTA -> MTA transfer to MDA -> MDA do filter and other things to it -> MDA deliver it to MRA
 -->

 ---

 # Mail - Open Relay

-A mail server can sends mail to other mail servers when it finds that the mail does not belong to it.
+A mail server can sends (relays) mails to other mail servers when it finds that it cannot handle them.

-However, if a mail server relays all mails to other mail servers, it may overwhelms other mail servers.
+However, if a mail server relays all mails to other mail servers, it may be used by bad buys to overwhelm other mail servers.

 It is considered to be an open relay server and will be banned.